imennajar/data-collection-challenge/README.md

 Part1:

-- Use automated browsing to visit the Mars news site: 'https://static.bc-edx.com/data/web/mars_news/index.html'.
+- Use automated browsing to visit the Mars news site: 'https://static.bc-edx.com/data/web/mars_news/index.html'

-- Create a Beautiful Soup object and use it to extract text elements from the website.
+- Create a Beautiful Soup object and use it to extract text elements from the website

 - Extract the titles and preview text of the news articles that you scraped.
-Store the scraping results in Python data structures.
+Store the scraping results in Python data structures

 Part2:

-- Use automated browsing to visit the Mars Temperature Data site: 'https://static.bc-edx.com/data/web/mars_facts/temperature.html'.
+- Use automated browsing to visit the Mars Temperature Data site: 'https://static.bc-edx.com/data/web/mars_facts/temperature.html'

-- Create a Beautiful Soup object and use it to scrape the data in the HTML table.
+- Create a Beautiful Soup object and use it to scrape the data in the HTML table

-- Assemble the scraped data into a Pandas DataFrame.
+- Assemble the scraped data into a Pandas DataFrame

-- Examine the data types that are currently associated with each column.
+- Examine the data types that are currently associated with each column

-- Analyze the dataset by using Pandas functions.
+- Analyze the dataset by using Pandas functions

 ## Program: